Siegfried Schnell: Group commander

 After that his scoring rate slowed down as he focussed more on administration and command, and he led his unit in the changeover onto the new Focke-Wulf Fw 190—a very rugged dogfighter.
 In a misguided idea by High Command to rotate the fighter Gruppen between Western and Eastern Fronts, III.
 Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing) was transferred from the Eastern Front back to Germany for Defence of the Reich.
 Hauptmann Schnell, was given command of the unit on 1 May 1943 to train and lead the pilots in high-altitude interception rather than the low-level brawling they were used to on the Eastern Front.
 He had taken command of the Gruppe from Major Reinhard Seiler who was transferred.
 Command of his former 9.
 Staffel of JG 2 had already been passed on to Oberleutnant Josef Wurmheller on 1 April.

+Late on 22 June, III.
+Gruppe moved from Oldenburg to Deelen Airfield in the Netherlands.
+On 8 July, the Gruppe relocated again, moving from Deelen to Amsterdam-Schiphol Airfield.
 On 11 January 1944, III.
 Gruppe defended against a raid flown by the United States Army Air Forces resulting in eleven Boeing B-17 Flying Fortress bombers shot down, including three by Schnell.

 On 1 February 1944, he was given command of IV.
 Gruppe of JG 54, based near Leningrad, and he arrived on 11 February.
 He replaced Hauptmann Rudolf Sinner.
 As mentioned above, command transfers between fronts were rare, given the markedly different combat conditions, and unfortunately Schnell was not lucky to be able to adapt quickly enough.
 After less than a month and three further aerial victories, he was shot down and killed in his Messerschmitt Bf 109 G-6 (Werknummer 411675—factory number) over the Russian offensive for Narva on 25 February 1944.
 Posthumously, he was promoted to Major of the Reserves.
 He was succeeded by Hauptmann Gerhard Koall as commander of IV.
 Gruppe of JG 54.